-1 A stock assessment update in 2016 also indicated that Addendum IV successfully reduced F below the target in 2015.
+1 The 2016 stock assessment update indicated that Addendum IV successfully reduced F below the target in 2015.
 As a result, the Board initiated Draft Addendum V to consider relaxing coastwide measures to bring F back up to the target level.
 However, the Board withdrew Draft Addendum V from consideration after preliminary MRIP estimates revealed that 2016 removals increased without changing regulations.